prometheus/prometheus/docs/configuration/configuration.md

 [ keep_dropped_targets: <int> | default = 0 ]

 # Limit on total number of positive and negative buckets allowed in a single
 # native histogram.
+The resolution of a histogram with more buckets will be
+# reduced until the number of buckets is within the limit.
+If the limit cannot
-If this is exceeded, the entire scrape will be treated as
+# be reached, the scrape will fail.
-# failed.
-0 means no limit.
+# 0 means no limit.
 [ native_histogram_bucket_limit: <int> | default = 0 ]

 # Lower limit for the growth factor of one bucket to the next in each native
 # histogram.
 The resolution of a histogram with a lower growth factor will be
-# reduced until it is within the limit.
+# reduced as much as possible until it is within the limit.
 # To set an upper limit for the schema (equivalent to "scale" in OTel's
 # exponential histograms), use the following factor limits:
 #